The digital world is having a profound impact on how we grieve and how we connect after a loss.

 There is a paradox in the digital world.
 Social media connects people with each other like never before.
 It helps our natural desire to grieve together, to share memories and stories and to talk through our loss.

-However, at the same time, the digital world is a virtual one.
+At the same time, the digital world is a virtual one.
 This virtual experience does not take the place of real human interaction.

 Many people who share their grief online find themselves watching for reaction to the post.
 Does the post draw much attention in terms of likes, shares or comments?
 If not, does this mean that the deceased or bereaved are not popular?
 What exactly does it mean to “like” a death announcement?
 Feelings can easily get hurt when real-life friends fail to acknowledge the loss or comment online.